stgeorgeshurstville/bulletin/_docs/sermon.md

 [comment]: "sermon outline content"

 [comment]: ------------------------------------------------------------------------------------
-## Discussion:
-When do you pray?

-What do you pray for?

-Why do you pray?

 ## Bible Reading
 ### Prayer
 Dear God, thank you for letting us know you.
 Please help us learn from your word.
 Help us to serve and praise you.
 Amen!